frescobaldi/quickly/docs/source/features.rst

 .. currentmodule:: quickly.relative

-The :mod:`~quickly.relative` module contains functions to convert music to and from relative notation.
+The :mod:`.relative` module contains functions to convert music to and from relative notation.
 These functions also use the PitchProcessor to read and write pitch names in all languages, and automatically adapt to the pitch language used in a document.